-The Swedish side recovered one thanks to a fine strike from left-back Elias Andersson who sailed into the top left corner (68′) but forward Marquinhos ran over an exaggerated ball to kick the ball past the keeper which was advancing and give some hope. for the hosts (74′).
+The Swedish side recovered one thanks to a superb strike from left-back Elias Andersson who sailed into the top left corner (68′) but striker Marquinhos ran over an exaggerated ball to kick the ball past the keeper which was advancing and give some hope. for the hosts (74′).

 Djurgardens substitute Joel Asoro gave the visitors the final say on the game, hanging on to a quick kick from goalkeeper Jacob Widell Zetterstrom to smash the ball into the net (90+1′).